-- iii.
-To further support and encourage reporting, UHA and its parent company, Umpqua Health, has a strict zero-tolerance policy on retaliation (CO9 - Non-Retaliation). - iv.
-Reported issues are responded to promptly through the Compliance Department's Case Manager Database.
-When reports are lodged, either through the website or the hotline, the database immediately issues a notification email to the Compliance Department.
-Upon receipt of the notification, the report is reviewed and investigated. - i.
+- 2. UHA is prohibited from referring allegations to a subcontractor who is also a party to the allegation - i.
 The Organization has established enforcement and discipline processes for its internal and external personnel who engage in behavior or conduct that does not align with the Code of Conduct and Ethics document (CO19 Disciplinary Process for Compliance Infractions). - i.
 These processes and standards are consistently applied to all individuals regardless of position, rank, or contractual status within the organization. - j.
-The Organization promptly responds to and prevents further occurrences of noncompliance by using its risk response plan process (CO18 - Risk Response Plan Process and CO21 - External Risk Response Process).
-These processes allow internal and external personnel to resolve matters that are out of compliance with regulatory requirements, or have violated the Compliance Program and FWA Prevention Plan. - i.
+The Organization promptly responds to and prevents further occurrences of non-compliance by using its risk response plan process (CO18 Risk Response Plan Process and CO21 External Risk Response Process) or coordination with law enforcement agencies of suspected criminal acts (CO14 External Reporting).
+These processes allow internal and external personnel to resolve matters that are out of compliance with regulatory requirements or have violated the Compliance Program and FWA Prevention Plan. - i.
 The risk response plan process utilizes administrative means (e.g. policy revision, procedural adjustments, training) along with disciplinary standards to correct any misconduct.